Mets minor league rankings

 AGE: 23 | DRAFTED: 34th round (2009)

-A Huntington native who went to Hicksville High School, Maron has a .400 OBP in his last 10 games.
+A Huntington native who went to Hicksville High School, Maron has shown very strong contact and patience while bouncing around the Mets’ lower levels.

 AGE: 19 | DRAFTED: Signed out of Dominican Republic